PHL 1000: An Introduction to Logic

 Here are the most important matters:

-- This class is online accept for the two exams.
-The bulk of the work is on your own working throught the course textbook, doing homework, participating in online WebEx problem sessions, or online/over-the-phone office hours.
+- This class is online with exams by ProctorU.
+The bulk of the work is on your own working throught the course textbook, doing homework, participating in online Virtual problem sessions, or online/over-the-phone office hours.

 - We'll use Moodle to keep track of our work through the Cafe.
 Sign in at http://moodle.oakland.edu.

 - Browser?
 Most any will do.
-Chrome is my favorite but has a few Cafe quirks.
 In all cases:

 - Allow cookies.

 - Most of your work will be in this Logic Cafe textbook.
 But we'll also have discussions/postings and quizzes in Moodle.
-The posting's are scheduled for each topic with an odd number (i.e., for topics one, three, etc.) and quizzes for even numbered topics.
+The posting's are scheduled for each topic with an odd number (i.e., for weeks one, three, etc.) and quizzes for even numbered weeks.
 Moodle quizzes have real deadlines...you can't miss them!

-- We will have a required Online Lecture each topic.
-And frequent but optional WebEx problem sessions/discussions/virtual office hours scheduled at various days and times.
-If you aren't available for an WebEx session, you can watch a recording.
-These lecture/discussions are completely online using Oakland University's WebEx software.
+- We will have a required Online Lecture each week.
+And frequent but optional Zoom problem sessions/discussions/virtual office hours scheduled at various days and times.
+If you aren't available for an Zoom session, you can watch a recording.
+Required: coming to or veiwing the recordings of at least five Zoom sessions.

 - Grade details are below.
 But mostly, you need to do the postings and quizzes weekly, the midterm and the final.
 Along the way there are a few points to earn working your way through the Logic Cafe and by viewing the Online Lectures.

-Homework is essential as a study tool for the exams (65% of the course grade!) though most of the homework is itself ungraded.
+Homework is essential as a study tool for the exams (55% of the course grade!) though most of the homework is itself ungraded.
 The only graded part is found in the postings.
-Start a discussion thread of your own and also Reply to at least one other person about his or her posting.
-So called "Gold" material is optional and not a part of this class.

 (See Moodle Topic-by-Topic for updates and details)